-The Company has entered into a six-year contract with a potential supplier of poly material.
+The Company has entered into a six-year contract with a potential supplier of poly material derived from a source not previously accessed by the Company.
 The contract obligates the Company to purchase up to 30 million pounds of poly material annually at a specified price during the contract term.
 The Company is unable to determine the amount of poly material it will obtain under the contract because the supplier has not yet commenced operations and will utilize a new production process.
 The Company is scheduled to receive its first delivery under the contract in mid-1999.
 The Company has the option to renew the contract for an additional six years on the same terms and conditions.